Phone First.

 01How fast can you respond?

-Two-hour on-site target across the service area.
+Rapid on-site response target across the service area.
 The call goes direct to a Red Seal millwright on the on-call rotation — phone-first triage starts before the truck rolls.
 Targeted questions, equipment history pulled up, parts decided en route.

 02What does emergency callout cost?